Our 90 year narrative

 Sarah says: "One of my happy memories is representing UWA, for the first time in the Law School's history, in the Jessup Moot Competition at Monash University.
 Through my education, I learned debating skills that prepared me well for a career 12,000 miles away on Wall Street in New York City."

 Robert started out in the legal community in 1972 and commenced practice as a barrister in 1983.
 He went on to be a Federal Court judge, Chancellor at Edith Cowan University and President of the National Native Title tribunal before being appointed the Chief Justice of the High Court of Australia.
-He is now also an Adjunct Professor at the UWA Law School.
+He is now the 15th Chancellor of The University of Western Australia and an Adjunct Professor at the UWA Law School.